-As we are watching with concern the unfolding extreme weather events around the globe today and in recent weeks, the relationship of these extremes to the underlying trend of climate change is being discussed by scientists.
+The unfolding extreme weather events around the globe raised concerns in recent weeks, the relationship of these extremes to the underlying trend of climate change is being discussed by scientists.
 The Science Media Centre in London, UK has been collating some of these expert views.
-These comments are also available on the United Nations Framework Convention on Climate Change Newsroom website.
+Era Environment publishes these views

 Dr Adrian Champion, of the University of Exeter, said: